TransRec: Learning Transferable Recommendation from Mixture-of-Modality Feedback: Empirical Study

-For each user, we construct the sequence behaviors using her recent $25$ ordered interactions.
-In addition to the ID information, the datasets have rich content features to represent each item.
-More accurately, items in a user session can be videos-only, or news-only, or both.
-But each item can be either a video or a piece of news, i.e. containing only one modality.
-Note that for video items, we represent them by their cover images.
-The statistics are presented in Table~\ref{table1}.
+We construct the sequence behaviors for each user using his recent $32$ ordered interactions.
+Beyond the ID features, our datasets represent each item with its raw modality features.
+More accurately, items in a user session can be videos-only, news-only, or both.
+However, each item is either a video or a piece of news, i.e. containing only one modality.
+We adopt item titles to represent news, item thumbnails to represent videos.
+The statistics are in Table~\ref{table1}.

-\textbf{Evaluation Metrics.} We use the typical \textit{leave-one-out} strategy \cite{he2017neural} for evaluation, where the last item of user interaction sequence is denoted as test data, and the item before the last one is used as validation data.
-Unlike many previous methods that employ a small scope of randomly sampled items for evaluation, which may lead to inconsistencies with the non-sampled version \cite{krichene2020sampled}, we rank the entire item set without using the inaccurate sampling measures.
+\textbf{Evaluation Metrics.} We use the typical \textit{leave-one-out} strategy \cite{he2017neural} for evaluation, where the last item of the user interaction sequence is denoted as test data, and the item before the last one is used as validation data.
+The remaining sequence is used as the training data, in which the latest five interactions are used to predict given all previous interactions (see Figure~\ref{figure2}).
+We pad zero at the end of the user sub-sequences $\boldsymbol{\mathop C\nolimits^u}$ if their lengths are smaller than 25.
+Unlike many previous methods that employ a small scope of randomly sampled items for evaluation, which may lead to inconsistencies with the non-sampled version \cite{krichene2020sampled}, we rank the full item set without using the inaccurate sampling measures.
 We apply Hit Ratio (HR)~\cite{yuan2020parameter} and Normalized Discounted Cumulative Gain (NDCG)~\cite{yuan2019simple} to measure the performance of each method.
 Our evaluation methods are consistent for both the source and downstream tasks.

-\textbf{Implement Details.} To ensure fair evaluation, each hyper-parameter is fine-tuned on the validation set.
-We set the embedding size to $256$.
-All networks are optimized by employing Adam optimizer with the learning rate of $1e^{-4}$.
-Batch size is set to $512$ in pre-training.
-All baseline models are either tuned on the validation set or use the suggested settings from the original paper.
-We train all models until it converges and save parameters when they reach the highest accuracy on the validation set.
-We set the layer number of user encoder (i.e. BERT) to $4$ and head number of multi-head attention to $4$.
-Similar setup is adopted for all downstream tasks.
+\textbf{Implement Details.} Hyper-parameters are searched on the validation set to ensure a fair evaluation.
+We notice that the Adam~\cite{kingma2014adam} optimizer performs the best on all validation sets.
+Then we set the learning rate to $1e^{-4}$, embedding size to $256$ and batch size to $512$ after empirical searching and training TransRec on 4 NVIDIA A100s (40G memory).
+We train all models until it converges and saves parameters when they reach the highest accuracy on the validation set.
+We set the layer number of the user encoder to $4$ and the head number of multi-head attention to $4$.
+The input size of an image is 3×224×224, and the token length of an article description is set to 32 maximum.